MetaMudraGames/Asphyxia/games/01_AXIOM/README.md

 ```
 ▪ High-pressure scenarios with countdown mechanics
-▪ Cold, logical antagonists that dismiss emotion
+▪ Cold antagonists that challenge your values
 ▪ Existential themes (survival, sacrifice, extinction)
 ▪ Permadeath (failure is permanent within session)
-▪ Post-death torment (Purgatory with the Operator)
+▪ Post-death experience (Digital Hell with the Operator)
 ▪ Personal stakes (family members at risk)
+▪ The Operator's sardonic observation
 ```

 **Age Restriction:** 18+ only